Declaring Bankruptcy in Australia

 - you are not able to act as director of a company

 - if you open a new business, you must inform creditors that you are bankrupt

 - you are unable to travel overseas without your Trustee’s permission

 - you cannot own any assets over the threshold value

 - some debts will continue through bankruptcy and beyond.

 Declaring bankruptcy is not a process to be undertaken lightly, as there are serious consequences of doing so.
 You should investigate your financial options thoroughly and seek legal advice before considering whether to declare bankruptcy, or if you are facing Court-ordered bankruptcy.
-You can obtain advice by contacting us at Go To Court Lawyers on 1300 636 846 or by contacting the Australian Financial Services Authority.
+You can obtain legal advice by contacting us at Go To Court Lawyers on 1300 636 846 or by contacting the Australian Financial Services Authority.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.